Difference Between Cilia and Flagella

 Eukaryotic Flagella

-Movement: They come in a sinusoidal pattern so that they help in the propulsion and the movement of the cell.
+Come in a sinusoidal pattern that they help in the propulsion and the movement of the cell.

-Examples: Present in sperms for movement, and some of the protozoa for their means of movement.
+Present in sperms for movement, and some of the protozoa for movement.

 Following describe the function and mechanism of cilia and flagella-

-Cilia enable the movement and locomotion of several organisms ranging from single-celled; protists such as Paramecium to complex organisms which include; humans.
-In the animal Paramecium, the coordinated coordination of cilia is vital for the movement through water, in the respiratory tract the ciliary movement is very important in the removal of mucus and other materials.
+Cilia enable the movement of several organisms ranging from single-celled such as Paramecium to complex organisms including humans.
+In Paramecium, the coordinated coordination of cilia is vital for the movement through water, in the respiratory tract the ciliary movement is important in the removal of mucus and other materials.

-While flagella are mostly involved in cell movement and navigation it has to be understood that the primary purpose of flagella is to allow an organism to move within its environment.
-In bacteria, moving by swimming and orienting in the space is facilitated by the flagella while in sperm cells, it moves the cell towards the egg during reproduction.
+While flagella are mostly involved in cell movement and navigation, the primary purpose of flagella is to allow an organism to move within its environment.
+In bacteria, moving by swimming and orienting in the space is facilitated by the flagella while in sperm cells, it moves the cell towards the egg during reproduction

 Key Differences Between Cilia and Flagella

-The following summarises the structural and functional differences between cilia and flagella.
+The following table summarises the structural and functional differences between cilia and flagella:

 Aspect